 A survey camp of one week in third term is part of this course.

-A survey camp of over an infinite term is part of this course, equivalent to 10.351 may elect to take the statistics component of 10.061G in the Master of Engineering Science course in Electrical Engineering.
+A studies who have satisfactorily completed a statistics course equivalent to 10.351 may elect to take the statistics component of 10.061G in the Master of Engineering Science course in Electrical Engineering.

 SCHOOL OF CHEMICAL ENGINEERING